-I,(print name), have received a copy of the Stockton University Clinical Policies and Procedures Handbook for the Speech and Hearing Clinic and Externship Practica.
-I have read the Handbook and understand that I am responsible for adhering to all policies and procedures described therein and that failure to do so may result in my being prohibited from treating clients in the Stockton University Speech and Hearing Clinic, completing externship practica, and/or my dismissal from the program.
-I further understand that I am responsible for any changes or updates to the policies and procedures that may be made, and thus, am responsible for maintaining communication with the Speech and Hearing Clinic Lead Clinical Supervisor and the Clinical Fieldwork Coordinator so that I may be aware of and respond to these changes and notifications in a timely manner.
+I have received a copy of the Stockton University MCSD Clinical Policies and Procedures Handbook.
+I have read the Handbook and understand that I am responsible for adhering to all policies and procedures described therein.
+Failure to adhere to policies and procedures may result in my being prohibited from participating in clinical experiences and/or my dismissal from the program.
+I further understand that I am responsible for any changes or updates to the policies and procedures that may be made annually, so that I may be aware of and respond to these changes and notifications in a timely manner.